-if I should happen to croak one day soon … or, well, even if I don’t
+If I should happen to croak one day soon … or, well, hey!
+Even if I don’t…

 1. We are not here for ourselves!
 This took me a very long time to articulate for myself.
 Decades & decades.
 But I believe it 100%.
 We are here for each other – to learn from each other, lean on each other, hang out with each other, help each other, love each other.
 Everything is sooooo much bigger than just “me!”
 (I’m just a little speck – but together we are (or can be) some awesome!
 I guess you could summarize it this way: It’s ALL about connection.
 To each other, as well as to the Earth.)

 2. Separation is the big mistake at the centre of human culture.
 We didn’t always act as though we’re all separate beings.
 In our early days as a species, we knew we belonged to each other profoundly (without thinking about it, even, I expect – i.e. unconsciously).
 Are meant to hang together like flocks of birds.
 Schools of fish.
 Herds of turtles.
 Well, you know what I mean… I doubt we even had a concept of “self” back then.
 Everything was all about us, a collective.
 The tribe.